JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 **Current limitations**

-- One argument (bundle into a struct); one computation in flight; no backpressure — `valid` while busy is ignored.
+- One argument (bundle into a struct); one computation in flight; the raw call site has no backpressure — `valid` while busy is ignored.
+Wrap with `make_stream_autofsm` (§2.1) for a real valid/ready port instead.
 - The function must be pure: no `Reg`, `Feedback` or global wires anywhere in its subtree.
 Dynamic (non-constant) array indexing is not supported yet.
 - An operation bigger than a state that cannot be decomposed *and* has no